 The apex of the curve may often be an area of pain or it can even cause lower backache due to strain on other more flexible parts of the spine.
 The person loses height due to the forward stoop and might be heavier set due to more weight around the intestines.
 This can make children uneasy as they appear fatter than their peers.
 In very serious cases there might be spinal cord and internal organ damage due to compression.

-Postural kyphosis vs Scheuermann’s kyphosis
+Postural Kyphosis vs Scheuermann’s Kyphosis

 It is important to make a differentiation between postural kyphosis and Scheuermann’s kyphosis.
 While postural kyphosis can be consciously corrected and shows no changes on an X-ray, Scheurmann’s is rigid and shows characteristic X-Ray findings.
 The vertebral bodies show an anterior wedging with irregular and herniated disc.
 A hallmark in the diagnosis is the presence of Schmorls nodes which are disc bulges within the vertebral body.
-A hyperextension X-Ray is taken in lying down with a bolster extending the apex of the curve.
+A hyperextension X-Ray is taken lying down with a bolster extending the apex of the curve.
 This determines the extent to which the spine can be straightened out.

 Treatment of Scheuermann’s Kyphosis depends on several factors, including the age of the pateint, the severity, the presence of pain and associated symptoms.
 If the patient is young and has no symptoms other than a physical deformity, he can be managed quite well with physiotherapy.
 This includes exercises for strengthening and mobility/flexibility.
-A regular clinical examination is advised to monitor the progress of the curve.
+Regular clinical examinations are advised.
+This is to monitor the progress of the curve.

 Surgery is the last resort if conservative treatment fails, or there is rapid worsening of the curve, or there is an imminent health risk like decreased lung function.
 The surgical procedure will involve the use of a set of titanium rods with screws on either side of the spine to achieve straightening of the spine.